 Why do landlords need to adopt technology?

 Tenants want technology.
 It’s as simple as that.
 Technology has transformed how we live, from the way we order food to pay our bills.
 Hence, it makes sense that tenants would want the same convenience and accessibility.
 In fact, a report by McKinsey & Company revealed that digital solutions are essential in meeting the modern demands of tenants while strengthening their loyalty.
+In fact, modern technologies enhance the value of commercial property by optimizing operations, enhancing security, and driving higher returns on investment.

 Technology also makes the landlord’s life a lot easier.
 Considering that 80 percent of rental properties in the U.S. are owned by part-time landlords, digital assets allow them to do everything for half the hassle.
 It makes them more efficient and gives them time to do the things that matter.